RobTillaart/HX710AB/README.md

 _The HX710(A/B) is a precision 24-bit analog-to-digital converter (ADC) with built-in temperature sensor (HX710A) or DVDD, AVDD voltage difference detection (HX710B).
-It’s designed for weigh scales and industrial control applications to interface directly with a bridge sensor._
+Itâ€™s designed for weigh scales and industrial control applications to interface directly with a bridge sensor._

 The HX710A can read the internal temperature.

 THe HX710B can read the DVDD and AVDD supply voltage difference.

-(To elaborate)
+The HX710 has no means to detect errors, however several readings without noise especially zero's might be an indication that something is wrong.

+### Performance

 Performance depends on platform used and on the time to make a measurment.
-The latter is either 10 or 40 Hz, which means optional 100 or 25 milliseconds extra waiting time.
+The latter is either 10 or 40 Hz, which possibly means optional 100 or 25 milliseconds extra waiting time. (needs investigations)

 ### Related